IQ404/study-notes/README.md

   - VAO is also connected to vertex shader such that each slot is associated to the corresponding vertex shader variable.
   - For each slot, VAO interprets the data in the VBO(s) according to the specifications stored in the VAO.
 VAO then extracts the data in the VBO(s) according to the linked index buffer, and sends the data to the corresponding vertex shader variables in the active vertex shader.

-- It's crucial to distinguish the index buffer bound to the global state and the index buffer bound to the VAO state:
+- In my current understanding, it's crucial to distinguish the index buffer bound to the global state and the index buffer bound to the VAO state:

   While a VAO is bound (i.e. active), it will capture the index buffer that is subsequently bound.